Today I’m sharing just how I created my DIY craft room desk because it was quite popular in my Craft Room Makeover post.

 My craft room is extremely small– only 10 x 10ft.
 I need a good workspace that was functional, plus lots of storage.
 After looking at local stores and online for the perfect desk, I finally came to realization that I would have to build my own (or spend over $1,000 for something similar to what I wanted).
 So here is the tutorial of how I made my craft room desk!

 The desk idea started with these white kitchen base cabinets we purchased from Lowe’s.
 The middle one is a 30 inch wide with two drawers that we purchased for $169.
 The end cabinets are each 18 inches.
 Cost was $112 each.

-For the top of the desk we used 3/4 inch plywood.
+For the top of the craft room desk we used 3/4 inch plywood.
 Make sure your pieces are flush going across the entire 10 foot desk.
 We laid out first at Lowe’s so we wouldn’t have any surprise ridges when we got home!

 Next it was time to add the top to the desk.
 At first I was going to use oak and stain it, but after talking it over with my hubby, I realized that I wanted something that could easily be replaced when I mark it up with my exacto knife, hot glue gun or anything other type of scratch or ding.
 So I had a great design idea!

 So we used laminate flooring!
-Yep, I found some Allure laminate flooring on clearance and paid $12 for a box that covered the entire desk… with plenty to spare!
+Yep, I found some Allure laminate flooring on clearance and paid $12 for a box that covered the entire craft room desk… with plenty to spare!
 I just followed the interlocking edge design to install.
 To cut where I needed, I just scored with a utility knife and snapped off the excess pieces.
 No need to glue down, those gray edges above are super sticky.